Singapore Landmarks

 Web: www.nl.sg

-The National Library Singapore has 14 gardens, with its extensive landscaping and sky gardens it helps maintain a cooler environment.
+The National Library Singapore has 14 gardens complete with extensive landscaping and even sky gardens.
 Volunteers conduct tours in English and Mandarin every 1st and 3rd Saturday of the month from 4pm to 5.30pm.
-These tours are informative and heighten awareness and will bring you back to nature.
+These tours are informative, heightening your awareness and bringing you back to nature.
 In 2005 the National Library received the Platinum Green Mark Award from the Building and Construction Authority of Singapore for its environmental achievements.

 Old Parliament House and the Elephant Statue